jjw24/DevOpsTooling/AMIFinder/README.md

 The purpose of developing this plugin for Wox
 =========================================
-1. Retrieve a list of owned AMIs with description
+1. Retrieve a list of AMIs with description
 2. Learn something

 Using Wox plugin (src/Wox/Plugins/Wox.Plugin.AMIFinder) to retrieve a list of AMIs that the user owns in the specified region.

 This is intended as a demonstration and learning piece for using .Net to launch PowerShell scripts, then retrieve output from the script and do something with it.

-The plugin needs to be run with Wox, so src code is copied over from the forked branch: https://github.com/jjw24/Wox
+The plugin needs to be run with Wox, so src code is copied over from the forked branch: https://github.com/jjw24/Wox/tree/dev

 What is Wox?
 ============